sreehari71198/financial-analysis/README.md

 35. LoanApproved: A binary indicator for loan approval (1 = Approved, 0 = Denied).
 36. RiskScore: A score reflecting the financial risk of the applicant (numerical).

+# Objective

+The objective of the dataset analysis is to analyze factors that influence loan approvals and risk assessment based on the Applicants annual income level, Employemnt status, Credit Score etc.